 Réttir is an annual event which typically takes place in September, as the season turns from summer to winter.

-During réttir, horses and sheep are rounded up from the mountains where they have spent their summer months.
-Horses which have stayed on the farmland during the summer months also play a pivotal role in réttir, helping the farmers to round up their flock.
+During Réttir, horses and sheep are rounded up from the mountains where they've spent their summer months.
+Horses that have stayed on the farmland during the summer months also play a pivotal role in Réttir, helping the farmers to round up their flock.

 The farmers drive the animals down from the mountains and into pens, where they separate their flock from the rest of the sheep.

-So now you’re an expert on our beautiful Icelandic horse, you’re all set for your trip to Iceland.
-We look forward to welcoming you onboard a flight to, from, or via Reykjavík soon!
+So now that you’re an expert on our beautiful Icelandic horse, you’re all set for your trip to the Land of Fire and Ice.
+We look forward to welcoming you on board a flight to Iceland soon!

 Text by Katie Lindsay